MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cannot-bring-network-name-online.md

      > Cluster network name resource 'Cluster Name' cannot be brought online.
 The computer object associated with the resource could not be updated in domain 'domainname.com' for the following reason.

 2. Ensure that the Virtual Computer Object (VCO) or Cluster Name Object (CNO) has appropriate permissions in Active Directory.
-For more information, see [Prestage Cluster Computer Objects in Active Directory Domain Services](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn466519%28v=ws.11%29)
+For more information, see [Prestage Cluster Computer Objects in Active Directory Domain Services](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn466519%28v=ws.11%29).

 3. If CNO is affected, after adjusting the permissions, you can run the **Repair** option to sync the AD password for the CNO again.
-For more information, see [Understanding the Repair Active Directory Object Recovery Action](https://techcommunity.microsoft.com/t5/failover-clustering/understanding-the-repair-active-directory-object-recovery-action/ba-p/371891)
+For more information, see [Understanding the Repair Active Directory Object Recovery Action](https://techcommunity.microsoft.com/t5/failover-clustering/understanding-the-repair-active-directory-object-recovery-action/ba-p/371891).

 4. You can run a cluster validation (without the storage section) to check the supportability of the cluster and see if there are any misconfigurations.

-5. It can occur that the CNO or VCO can't come online because of DNS issues.
+5. The CNO or VCO might not be able to come online because of DNS issues.
 The permissions for the CNO or VCO records need to be checked as well.
 Network traces will show the cause of the issue.

 ## Common issues and solutions